Cold Water Refugia

 Kachemak Heritage Land Trust has now incorporated these cold water refugia into their prioritization process on lower Kenai Peninsula watersheds.
 We are please to report that based on this effort, the Land Trust is having discussions with landowners of key salmon habitat on 13 parcels that may result in the protection of over 400 acres.

-With this experience on the lower Kenai Peninsula, Cook Inletkeeper is now interpreting thermal imagery in the Big Lake basin in the Mat-Su Borough and will provide information about key cold water inflows to Great Land Trust.
+With this experience on the lower Kenai Peninsula, Cook Inletkeeper has now interpreted thermal imagery in the Big Lake basin in the Mat-Su Borough and provided information about key cold water inflows to Great Land Trust.
 By linking state-of-the-art technology with conservation planning, we are pioneering innovative actions to improve landscape-scale resilience for Alaska’s salmon.